hzwuyihao/PlanRAG/README.md

 analysis/adaptation_mechanism.do
 ```

 These scripts are provided to document the econometric specifications used for the approval, development-scale, heterogeneity, and adaptation-mechanism analyses.
 They require the restricted analysis dataset constructed from the full planning corpus, geocoded site-level variables, flood-risk overlays, and PlanRAG outputs.
-That restricted dataset is not included in this public repository.

 ## Data availability

 This repository provides code and a small demo input file for transparency and review.
 The full planning-application corpus, geocoded application-level dataset, flood-risk spatial joins, and manually coded validation labels are not publicly redistributed here.
-Access can be considered upon reasonable request, subject to data-use constraints and the status of the manuscript review process.

 ## Citation